Cultural Influences on Classroom Arrangement

 Implementing EcoFriendly Practices in Classroom Layouts

-What factors influence the popularity of classroom style layouts?
+What factors influence the popularity of classroom style layouts?.

 Cultural norms, ergonomic considerations, and sustainability practices all play a role in shaping classroom layout preferences.
+OK !

 How do cultural influences impact classroom arrangement?